David Lewis (Canadian politician): Return to Canada

 Sophie Carson had accompanied Lewis to Oxford, and they wed on August 15, 1935, shortly after their return.
 The wedding took place in his parents' home; though a rabbi officiated, most traditional Jewish practices were not observed.

 In 1935, David Lewis became the National Secretary of the CCF.
 As Smith puts it:

 Into this political whirlwind stepped David.
 A centralist in a nation that was decentralizing.
 A socialist in a country that voted solidly capitalist.
 A campaigner for a party with no money, facing two parties each of which was big, powerful, and affluent.
 A professional, in a party of amateurs who mostly thought of themselves as a movement, not a party.
 An anti-Communist at a time when Canadian Communists were about to enter their heyday.
 A publicist seeking a unified voice for a party riven with dissent.
 An organizer whose leader, J.S.
-Woodsworth, really didn't believe in the organization, thinking that the CCF should remain a loosely knit, co-operative association and believed this so implicitly that when it came time to appoint Lewis full-time to the job of the national secretary [in 1938] he resisted, fearing the CCF would lose its spontaneity.
+Woodsworth, really didn't believe in the organization, thinking that the CCF should remain a loosely knit, co-operative association and believed this so implicitly that when it came time to appoint Lewis full-time to the job of the national secretary [in 1938], he resisted, fearing the CCF would lose its spontaneity.

 That Lewis not only survived but prevailed is a testament to his skill and perseverance.

 Most of the founders of the CCF – including Woodsworth, Tommy Douglas, M. J. Coldwell, and Stanley Knowles, – were informed by the Social Gospel, to which Lewis, with his Marxist socialism balanced by the Bund's democratic principles, felt an affinity.
 Both the Bund and the Social Gospel were focused on the material present rather than the afterlife.
 Both called on people to change their environment for the better rather than hoping that God might do it for them.
 Social justice, the brotherhood of man, and moral self-improvement were common to both.

 It became obvious after the October 1937 Ontario election that the CCF needed an image change; it was seen by the electorate as too far left.
 F. R. Scott pointed this out to Lewis in a letter, recommended moderating some of the party's policies, and advised that "in the political arena we must find our friends among the near right."

-In August 1938, Lewis quit his job at the Ottawa law firm of Smart and Biggar to work full-time as the CCF National Secretary.
+In August 1938, Lewis quit his job at the Ottawa law firm of Smart & Biggar to work full-time as the CCF National Secretary.
 His starting salary was $1,200 per year, a low sum of money, even at that time, for a job with so much responsibility.